textmagic/textmagic-rest-go-v2/docs/TextMagicApi.md

 > ResourceLinkResponse RequestSenderId(ctx, requestSenderIdInputObject)
 Apply for a new Sender ID

-> Sender IDs are shared between all of your sub-accounts.
+> Sender IDs are shared among all of your sub-accounts.

 ### Required Parameters